open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ![Clicking on "Communities"](images/vi-nation-communities.png "Community Manage Page in ole site")

-Then, you should see a list of communities and the option to generate a report if you so wished.
+Finally, you should see a list of communities and the option to generate a report if you so wished.

 ![Generate Report](images/vi-nation-report.png "Communities Requests Page in ole site")